gianfaye/gianfaye-jekyll/_posts/2013-09-30-your-startup-is-breaking-bad.md

 Your startup's future is in your hands.
 Had it been that Walt's DEA Brother-in-Law didn't discover that book Gale gave him, it would be a happy ending for the White household.
 Well, to the very end he still saved his co-founder's troublesome ass who turned Judas with him.
 So I guess the lesson is pick the right co-founder to begin with.
 Ha.

 It all goes back to where you started.
-If you are thinking of building a startup, it’s up to you to just remain society's typical byproduct - or go Breaking Bad.
+If you are thinking of building a startup, it’s up to you to just remain as society's typical byproduct - or go start cooking and go Breaking Bad.

 Now, find your Jesse Pinkman.